 Although we do not require or expect tutors to have an academic background, they mostly have an interest in a particular subject or an expertise in an area which may stimulate interest from our members.
 Our tutors are:

 - Able to engage members with a special interest which could be a language, art, history, computers, games and exercise or current affairs.

 - Members who have some experience in their area of personal interest and an ability to pass on their knowledge.

 - Able to communicate ideas and have an interest in people.

 - Passionate to share knowledge and in some cases learn from other members.

-There are many ways to offer to tutor a course.
-The first step can be as easy as speaking to our front desk during office hours.
-A member of the committee is generally on duty every day and is available to hear your idea.
+There are many ways to offer a course.
+The first step can be as easy as speaking to our Reception staff or the Course Coordinator.

 You can be a tutor, a facilitator or a lead of a self-help group.
 You should think about these areas:

 - Title and description of the course you would like to offer